BiDAlab/MobileTouchDB/README.md

 + [TIFS2020_MobileTouchDB] R. Tolosana, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, “BioTouchPass2: Touchscreen Password Biometrics Using Time-Aligned Recurrent Neural Networks”, *IEEE Transactions on Information Forensics and Security*, vol. 15, pp: 2616-2628, 2020.

-+ [CVPR2019_MobileTouchDB] R. Tolosana, J. Gismero-Trujillo, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, "MobileTouchDB: Mobile Touch Character Database in the Wild and Biometric Benchmark", in Proc.
-IEEE Conf. on Computer Vision and Pattern Recognition Workshops, CVPRw, Long Beach, USA, 2019.
++ [CVPR2019_MobileTouchDB] R. Tolosana, J. Gismero-Trujillo, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia, "MobileTouchDB: Mobile Touch Character Database in the Wild and Biometric Benchmark", in *Proc.
+IEEE Conf. on Computer Vision and Pattern Recognition Workshops, CVPRw*, Long Beach, USA, 2019.

 Please remember to reference articles [CVPR2019_MobileTouchDB] on any work made public, whatever the form, based directly or indirectly on any part of the MobileTouchDB database.